 Some of the parameters we should check while setting up an aquarium includes ammonia, nitrite, nitrate, and pH levels.
 We can also decorate the tank or the aquarium with different colored rocks or ornamental plants; this will offer the fish a hiding spot or a play area to reduce their stress.

 As a properly fed goldfish will be livelier, brilliantly colored and resistant to diseases, flake food will be preferable to pellet food.
 It is better to give food that will float on the top of the water, because this will make it easier for the fish to find.
-If you are seriously thinking about setting up an aquarium or an artificial pond, then information related to this are available in magazines and in different television channels.

 How to Care for Goldfish